Unit for pregnant women struggling with addiction will be only one of its kind in Pierce County

 But come 2019, Good Samaritan Hospital will open an 18-bed inpatient obstetric addiction unit.
 It’ll be the only one of its kind in Pierce County.

-And for women like 27-year-old Kassondra Pacas, 28-year-old Diana Gomez and 36-year-old Michelle Parker, it’ll make all the difference.
+And for women like 27-year-old Kassondra Pacas, 28-year-old Diana Gomez and 36-year-old Michelle Baker, it’ll make all the difference.

 How addiction starts